tazzaoui/golb/src/binary_bomb_1.md

 ---
-Author: Taha Azzaoui
+author: Taha Azzaoui
-Date: December 24, 2017
+date: 2017-12-24
-Title: The Binary Bomb Project: Part 1
+title: The Binary Bomb Project- Part 1
+categories:
+    - reverse-engineering
+    - assembly
 ---

 ### Introduction

-Now that we\'ve set up our work space, and gotten acquainted with our toolbox, it\'s time to embark on our journey.
+Now that we've set up our work space, and gotten acquainted with our toolbox, it's time to embark on our journey.

 We begin by turning to objdump to disassemble our binary into its original assembly.
 Note that the command `objdump -d ./bomb > ouput.txt`